 Tsalikis, Catherine.
 “Not for Nothing: The Fight to Improve Human and Women’s Rights in Afghanistan.”
 Open Canada, 28 July 2016, www.opencanada.org/features/not-nothing-fight-improve-human-and-womens-rights-afghanistan/.

 Provide students with a copy of the student guide below and have students work on it individually.
-Can be collected for marking purposes.
-See rubric.
+The activity can be collected for marking purposes.

 Activities you might also like